 My day job is a graphic designer and blog writer in on a marketing team.
 Therefore, be confident that you'll be hiring someone with a strong grammatical foundation and a well-practiced artistic flare.

 Ideally, you would email me your name, company idea, and logo thoughts (style, colours, etc.).
 After I hear from you, I'll send you a few random logo samples I find online or within my own portfolio.
 These logo samples are meant to be looked at in terms of weight, texture, mood, etc. They are not meant to be taken literally in regards to the layout and theme.

 Typically, when I receive a logo request, unless it's urgent, I prefer to sit on it for a couple of days to form thoughts together and research the business type and name concept.
 Once I've sat on your logo request for a couple of days, you'll probably get bombarded with a few designs.
 These designs are not polished or refined, but are sent to get an idea of whether or not we're heading in the right direction.
 With strong communication, most logos are completed within a week from the submission date.

 Once we've landed on a design you love (hurray!), I'll package it up with three different sizes of transparent .png images, one square social media .png image on a white background, one .svg (for screen printing and embroidery) and one .pdf (for business cards or any other instances you might need it for).
 You'll also get an invoice in your little folder.
-Once the invoice is paid, you'll receive a signed over copyright.
-Ideally, you'll print off the copyright and sign it for your records.
+Once the invoice is paid, I'll sign over the rights and add the form to your folder.
+Ideally, you'll print off the document and sign it for your records.

-*Keep in mind, the logo will not be yours until the invoice has been paid and the copyright has been signed over.
+*Keep in mind, the logo will not be yours until the invoice has been paid and the rights have been signed over.

 You use the...